Let Me Teach You a Lot of Stud, Draw, Razz, Low Games, And a Lot More While I Use No Words That Are More Than Just One – Well, Wait, I Can’t Say That…

 And here’s one last tip for luck.
 This goes with the third tip that we just got done with.
 Any move you make will tempt a foe to call.
 Let me tell you why.
 First we must ask, “Who are these guys?”
 Well, most of these guys (and gals, too) — your foes — are those who have come for the thrill of the game.
 They did not come to throw hands at the muck, one hand and then the next, for the whole night.

-You must grasp that truth about your foes: Most of them want to call.
+You must grasp that truth of your foes: Most of them want to call.
 That’s what they came for.
 So, deep in their souls is this urge to play pots and to call bets.
 I don’t care if it’s some low game like razz, draw, stud or what have you, these foes of yours want to call.
 They want to call real bad.
 Don’t ever let that truth out of your head.
 Once more: They want to call you.
 Got it?

 That’s right, just move.
 Shift your weight in your seat.
 Wow, you win a call.
 Thump the felt in front of you with your cards.
 Cool, you get called.
 Play with your stacks of chips.
 Yes, that works, too.
 Now you get it.
 The more you move, the more you get called.
 It’s the law.